golemfactory/awesome-golem/README.md

 - [DeML-Golem](https://github.com/anshuman73/DeML-Golem) - A Proof Of Concept of Decentralised Machine Learning.
 It uses Federated Learning to combine the sub-step models it trains on different provider nodes into a full fleged model.

 ### Deep Learning
-- [Mlg](https://github.com/rezahsnz/mlg) - CNN predict services on top of Golem.
-A deep learning application that distributes popular CNNs pre-trained with ImageNet datasets across Golem provider nodes.
+- [Mlg ](https://github.com/rezahsnz/mlg) - CNN predict services, a deep learning application that distributes popular CNNs pre-trained with ImageNet datasets.
-- [Deepart Golem](https://github.com/echinocacti/deepart_golem) - Make art using distributed computing, running a tensorflow app and uploading your content and style picture and make the golem network process your image, doing beautiful art with style transfer and deeplearning.
+- [Deepart Golem](https://github.com/echinocacti/deepart_golem) - Makes art using distributed computing by running a tensorflow app, uploading your content and style picture.

 ### RNG
-- [Gandom](https://github.com/rezahsnz/gandom) - A tool that tries to extract random streams from providers on the Golem Network.
-It supports two PRNGs, one based on [Chaos machines](https://github.com/maciejczyzewski/libchaos) and the other that makes use of [Sodium](https://libsodium.org/).
+- [Gandom](https://github.com/rezahsnz/gandom) - Extract random streams from providers.
+Supports two PRNGs, one based on [Chaos machines](https://github.com/maciejczyzewski/libchaos) and the other that makes use of [Sodium](https://libsodium.org/).

 ### Password Cracking
-- [Golem-JTR](https://github.com/hhio618/golem-jtr) - Run John The Ripper on Golem Nodes to recover a password.
+- [Golem-JTR](https://github.com/hhio618/golem-jtr) - Run John The Ripper to recover a password.
-- [Yacat](https://handbook.golem.network/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do) - Hashcat password-recovery example, this tutorial is designed to inspire you to create your own Golem applications, we will explain all the needed details of Golem application implementation.
+- [Yacat](https://handbook.golem.network/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do) - Hashcat password-recovery example designed to inspire you to create your own applications.

 ### DeFi

-- [Golem Staking Pool incentivize system for GLM holders](https://github.com/masaun/GLM-stake-pool) - Is a smart contract in order to provide the opportunity of yield farming for Golem's GLM token holders.
+- [Golem Staking Pool incentivize system for GLM holders](https://github.com/masaun/GLM-stake-pool) - Is a smart contract in order to provide the opportunity of yield farming for GLM token holders.
 - [Magic-doll](https://github.com/bakaoh/magic-doll) - Sumer is a DeFi application that people may delegate their Splinterland card to earn passive income.
-Its core is [Kyle](https://github.com/bakaoh/magic-doll/tree/master/kyle), a Golem application that do all the computation to pick the best team to play for each match.
+Its core is [Kyle](https://github.com/bakaoh/magic-doll/tree/master/kyle), a Golem application that does all the computation to pick the best team to play for each match.

 ### User Interfaces

-- [Golem UI](https://github.com/shri4net/golem-hackathon-2020) - A electron user interface for the Golem Network.
+- [Golem UI](https://github.com/shri4net/golem-hackathon-2020) - A electron user interface for Yagna.

 ### Miscellaneous
 - [Gc__gvmi_hash](https://github.com/krunch3r76/gc__gvmi_hash) - A script to recalculate the hash of gvmi image file.
 It solves the issue of having lost the hash of a previously uploaded image or if you're unsure if a key corresponds to a specific image.
 - [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor.
 - [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - A simple Node.js requestor app that greets you.
 It writes some important message to a file and then downloads it for you, the basic eskeleton of a requestor app.
 Look in `examples/greetings`.
-- [Golem Image Sharpening](https://github.com/visualNext/golem) - Using golem to sharpen your images.
+- [Golem Image Sharpening](https://github.com/visualNext/golem) - A tool to sharpen images.

 ## Developer and requestor resources

 - [Yagna handbook](https://handbook.golem.network/) - Handbook for the Golem, implementation name, Yagna.
 - [Releases List](https://github.com/golemfactory/yagna/releases) - GitHub releases of Yagna.
 - [Requestor flash tutorial](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development) - Get started quick and create your first tasks/request on Golem.
-- [Yagna tag on Stack Overflow](https://stackoverflow.com/questions/tagged/yagna) - If you have an interesting question you'd like answered.
+- [Yagna tag on Stack Overflow](https://stackoverflow.com/questions/tagged/yagna) - Use the Yagna tag if you have an interesting question you'd like answered.
 - [Breakdown of blender.js](https://docs.google.com/document/d/e/2PACX-1vRONc0RRaqImJumYQ3SmILtLo4jiCYgtE0AO3JfpMy0b0-BjAU8TvlIHdtbrs5cDrMbuPFv7khE47MO/pub) - JS guide for developers to get a better idea of how to run a task with the JavaScript API.

 ## Provider resources